History repeats itself as Pitt shocks unbeaten No. 2 Miami

 The Panthers did it behind freshman quarterback Kenny Pickett, who threw for 193 yards in his first start and ran for two touchdowns.
 Pickett was the first true freshman quarterback to start for Pitt since Pat Bostick did it in 2007, and he showed confidence and poise, making big plays with his arm and feet.

-The Hurricanes defense didn't give up many big plays, but Pickett and the offense kept chunking away.
-Despite two forced turnovers from the Miami defense, Pitt still found a way to gain 351 total yards and come out on top.
+The Miami defense didn't give up many big plays, but Pickett and the offense kept chunking away.
+Despite two forced turnovers from the Miami defense, Pitt still found a way to gain 345 total yards and come out on top.

 The Miami offense did not find the same success, as quarterback Malik Rosier struggled, throwing for 187 yards and only completing 44 percent of his passes.
 Rosier was eventually pulled in the fourth quarter, replaced by sophomore Evan Shirreffs, but he was put back in the game after Shirreffs failed to get anything going for the offense.

-Miami still has much to play for, but the performance over the past two games has not inspired what the team was hoping for to finish out its impressive run.
+The Canes still have much to play for, but their performance over the past two games has not been inspiring.